Why we like it

-Effortlessly romantic and set amongst shady trees and huge termite mounds nestles the small and intimate Sanctuary Baines' Camp.
-Poised between the plains game of Moremi and the permanent waters of the Okavango Delta, the area is great for all bird and animal species.
-A further unique attraction is the chance to meet the orphan elephants adopted by naturalists Doug and Sandy Groves and interact with these gentle giants in their calming, natural environment.
+Poised between the plains of Moremi and the permanent waters of the Okavango Delta, Sanctuary Baines' Camp is a boutique safari property perfectly situated for spotting all creatures great and small.
+A further unique attraction is the chance to meet the orphan elephants adopted by naturalists Doug and Sandy Groves and interact with these gentle giants in their natural environment.

 Boasting a truly eco-conscious design, Sanctuary Baines' walls have been made from recycled materials and neutrally decorated to blend in with the wild surrounds.
 The main area of the camp has a deck for outdoor dining and views over the permanent water of the lagoon.
 Enjoy an abundance of little luxuries here, including a swimming pool with private pavillion for relaxation.
 Safari drives around this private reserve will get you close to Africa's greatest predators both day and night.
 The lagoon opens up the atmospheric world of floating safaris to you; cruise quietly at the gentle pace of a poled mokoro canoe, admiring life along the riverbank.